01-edu/public/subjects/blockchain/decentralized-finance/README.md

-# Decentralised Finance
+# Decentralized Finance

 _I accidentally killed it - devops199_

-It is time for us to advance beyond basic contracts for integrate with actual DeFi smart contrat.
+It is time for us to advance beyond basic contracts for integrate with actual DeFi smart contract.
 For this we will need to use current standards and implementations.

-First, we will create a simple stablecoin, following the ERC20 standart and an oracle.
-We will then create a decentralised exchange that will allow us to exchange our stablecoin.
+First, we will create a simple stablecoin, following the ERC20 standard and an oracle.
+We will then create a decentralized exchange that will allow us to exchange our stablecoin.
 Finally, we will create the tests for this project.

 ### **Content**